 How is my application reviewed and how long does it take?

 Once your completed application is submitted and all letters of reference have been received, it will be forwarded to the Chemistry Graduate Admissions Committee for review.
 The review process can take several weeks, or longer during peak processing times.
 During this period, please refrain from contacting the Chemistry Graduate Office regarding the status of your application.
-Once a decision has been made you will be notified of the results by email.
-Thank you for your patience.
+Once a decision has been made you will be notified of the result by email.
+We appreciate your patience during this period.

 My application for graduate studies was accepted.
 When will I receive my admission letter?